mfranceschi/MFranceschi_CppLibrary/C IrregularVerbs/README.md

 * Polish the german verbs CSV.
 * Randomize the first displayed letter when starting the **list**.
 * Put unused functions in conditional compilation.
+  * [Update] Partially done.
 * Finish and polish the documentation of methods and modules.
 * Check if it might be possible to use CMake to allow some more flexible cross-platform implementation (as we do not need threads).
+  * [Update] Partially done.
+More code is cross-platform designed.
+Some testing with Cygwin will be required.
 * Make guides on how to extend it with other languages.
 * Change the behavior if the CSV file is not found: just exit.
 Perhaps display a specific error message.
 * Examine workarounds against bad UTF-8 handling.